SpaceWorksCo/KomodoOcean/README.md

 brew install protobuf
 brew install coreutils
 brew install wget

-# Clone the Komodo repo
-git clone https://github.com/SpaceWorksCo/SpaceOcean --branch static-tspace --single-branch
+git clone https://github.com/SpaceWorksCo/SpaceOcean --branch static-tspace --single-branch cd SpaceOcean
-# Change master branch to other branch you wish to compile
-cd SpaceOcean
 ./zcutil/fetch-params.sh
 # -j8 = using 8 threads for the compilation - replace 8 with number of threads you want to use